 Big appetites for British food products

-2016 was a bumper year for exports: figures released by the Food & Drink Federation show exports topping £20bn for the first time ever with a jump of over 10% over the previous year.
+2016 was a bumper year for exports: figures released by the Food & Drink Federation show exports topping £20bn for the first time with a jump of over 10% over the previous year.
+In 2017, that figure rose again, to £22bn.

 Yes, some of this may be down to the recent fall in the value of the pound.
-Yet there’s clearly a strong demand for UK food products overseas and many SMEs in the sector, with their more flexible structures and entrepreneurial flair, are looking to capitalise on this game-changing opportunity.
+Yet there’s clearly a strong demand for UK food products overseas.
+Larger companies depend on this demand to allow them to expand even further.
+Meanwhile, many SMEs in the sector, with their more flexible structures and entrepreneurial flair, are looking to capitalise on this game-changing opportunity.

 Packaging is key